melt-umn/ableC-lvars/README.md

 add(thresh, trueSet);
 ```

+Like activation sets, threshold sets are automatically resized if too many elements are added.

+Note that any two activation sets added to a threshold set must be incompatible-- i.e., the lub of any two elements from two different activation sets must be the top element of the lattice to ensure that only one activation set is matched by a given element (though an element may match multiple items in the same activation set).
+If DEBUG or CHECK mode is on and the lattice associated with a threshold set is non-destructive (see discussion later in the guide), each activation set that is added to the threshold set is checked for compatibility with all of the other activation sets already in the threshold set.
+If the new activation set is found to be compatible with a pre-existing activation set, adding the new activation set will fail.

 #### Using `get`

 Once a programmer has set up a threshold set for a given lattice, they can use it to attempt to read from a lattice variable as in the following example:

 `ActivationSet<State*> * result = get (lvar) with thresh;`

 Note that, again, the parentheses are unnecessary in the case where `lvar` is an identifier.

 A call to `get` checks the current value of the LVar against each activation set in the provided threshold set.
 If the value of the LVar is at or above (in terms of the lattice's `leq` ordering) some member of some activation set in the threshold set, the `get` will return the entire matched activation set.
 If the value of the LVar is not yet at or above any member of any of the activation sets, `get` will block until a `put` operation makes the `get` valid.
-Note that this means that the `get` may block indefinitely.
+Note that this means that the `get` may block indefinitely.'

+In the case that an LVar is frozen (see following section), if the value of the LVar has reached a given activation set, that activation set will be returned.
+Otherwise, since no more writes can occur, the `get` will return a singleton activation set containing the actual value of the LVar (or an empty set in the case that the LVar has not yet been written to).

 ### Reading from LVars with `freeze`